SensoSoRo/SoftArm/README.md

-# Data Set and Code Repository for "Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning"
+# Data Set and Code Repository for the Article, "Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning"

-One Paragraph of project description goes here
+We provide the data sets and relevant MATLAB scripts used in the journal article "R L Truby, C Della Sandina, Daniela Rus.
+Distributed Proprioception of 3D Configuration in Soft Sensorized Robots via Deep Learning.
+IEEE Robotics and Automation Letters, 2020."

 ## Getting Started